-Where we obtain information that indicates that we should withdraw from an engagement or from a client relationship, we consult internally and identify any required legal, professional and regulatory responsibilities.
+Where we obtain information that indicates that we should withdraw from an engagement or a client relationship, we consult internally and identify any required legal and professional and regulatory responsibilities.
 We also communicate as necessary with those charged with governance and any other appropriate authority.

-Client portfolio management
+4.3.5 Client portfolio management

-Our leadership appoints an engagement partner who has the appropriate competence, capabilities, time and authority to perform the role for each engagement.
+Our leadership appoints engagement partners who have the appropriate competence, capabilities, time, and authority to perform the role for each engagement.